 Memories are Forever

 Experiencing things with loved ones, or even by yourself, is fulfilling in and of itself.
 Ultimately, though, experiences become part of who we are.
 Reminiscing with loved ones about fun times is a way to feel happy and connected.
 You probably aren’t going to reminisce about the time you got new tiling in your bathroom, but reminiscing on a trip you took with loved ones is truly joyful.
 Reminiscence therapy has even been proven to improve mood and some cognitive abilities in patients with dementia.
-Personally, I spend hours reminiscing with my friends about fun things we did together.
-Make memories now so you can reminisce later!

 There are many reasons to go out and have new experiences.
 Besides the reasons mentioned above – it’s just plain fun.
 How do you start implementing the idea of spending money on experiences?
 Well, one great way to do this is to give people experiences as gifts.
 If any of your loved ones’ birthdays are approaching, think about getting them an experience instead of the latest technology: